 Veterinary Costs

-We prioritise honesty, openness, and transparency when addressing any injury concerns with our valued customers.
-Suppose you disagree with our assessment of the situation.
-In that case, we ask that you provide written documentation from your veterinarian stating that, in their opinion, Nathalia Boarding Kennels & Cattery is responsible for your pet’s condition.
+Your dog’s well-being is our top priority, and we are here to support you!
+We prioritise honesty, openness, and transparency when addressing any concerns related to injuries with our valued customers.
+If you disagree with our assessment of a situation, we kindly ask you to provide written documentation from your veterinarian.
+This document should state that, in their opinion, Nathalia Boarding Kennels & Cattery is responsible for your pet’s condition.

 Below, we will explore some common issues related to these situations.